Annielytix/cs279/final/README.md

 ## Changes for CHI

-- [ ] define fact as capable of being proven/disproven on the main page
+Priority changes:
-- [ ] add the “share on social media” buttons to the first page too (we can take out google+)
+- [ ] add the “share on social media” buttons to the first page too (we can take out google+), important for self-propagating the study
-- [ ] emphasize the “capable of being proven/disproven with evidence” part
-- [ ] check the color of the last completion (factual colors as the opinion color when clicked?)
 - [ ] highlight the “who’s in this room?”
 Statement
-- [ ] typo: “Theres no data” —> “There is no data”
-- [ ] typo: “Spending on Social Security, Medicare, and Medicaid make” —> “makes”
+- [ ] Add a target=“blank” to all the source links on the concluding page

+UI Changes:
 - [ ] Gender text form auto-completes as name: Male, Female, Prefer not to say, Non-binary
 - [ ] Demographic: change default first option on forms to “Select option”
 - [ ] change Newspaper to News publisher?
 (Align it with news source aggregators)
+- [ ] typo: “Theres no data” —> “There is no data”
+- [ ] typo: “Spending on Social Security, Medicare, and Medicaid make” —> “makes”

+Confusing points:
+- [ ] define fact as capable of being proven/disproven on the main page
-- [ ] Add a target=“blank” to all the source links
+- [ ] emphasize the “capable of being proven/disproven with evidence” part

 ## Changes for CSCW Submission (3/28)